ZOEYXIAOZHENG/Squid-Game/README.md

 # Squid-Game
-This is a social networks project, working with ReactJS:
+### Features: this is a social networks project, working with ReactJS:
 - register and login page, supporting reset password if user forget password(ses).
 - database, password encryption.
 - profile page with different editable fields, picture uploader with AWS.